-Course title & Code C Credits Credit dis course stribution of the Pre-requisite of course the Lecture Tutorial Practical/ Practice Financial Planning (DSE 3) 4 3 1 0 Class XII Basics of Finance
+Course title & Code Credit dis course tribution o Pre-requisite of course the Lecture Practical/ Practice Financial Planning (DSE 3) 4 3 1 0 Class XII Basics of Finance

 - To equip learners with the knowledge and practical understanding of important dimensions of managing one's personal finance. - To provide understanding and planning abilities for their tax liabilities, investments, insurance coverage, and retirement.